 Converter Box (About $50, $10 After Coupon)

-I recommend the Tivax STB-T8 Digital to Analog Converter Box.
+I recommend the Leelbox Digital Converter Box for Analog TV.

 This converter box works great with the TiVo Series 2.
 I’ve used a few other converter boxes, but really this one was all I needed.
 What’s really cool about this converter box is that it can keep the antenna signal strength on the screen indefinitely if you need it, which is helpful when you are positioning your antenna.
 It does have a built-in guide, but you won’t need it with the TiVo.
-If you do buy a higher end “smart antenna” (the box can tell the antenna where to point) this supports that as well.
+If you get rid of cable and buy a higher end “smart antenna” (the box can tell the antenna where to point) this supports that as well.

 Monthly Fees ($12.95/month or $129/year)